WICG/paymentlink/security-privacy-questionnaire.md

 > 01. What information does this feature expose,
 >      and for what purposes?

-Payment Link URI is exposed by the website, and will be received by payment clients.
-This includes the scheme (e.g., upi, bitcoin, paypal) and other parameters embedded in the URI, such as payee address, amount, and currency.
-This information is necessary to identify the payment method and prompt the user to initiate a transaction.
+Payment Link URIs are exposed by websites and received by payment clients, which are either integrated wallets within the user agent or vetted browser extensions installed by the user.
+These URIs include a scheme (e.g., upi, bitcoin, paypal) and parameters like payee address, amount, and currency.
+This information is necessary for the user agent to identify the payment method, initiate payment, and offer users payment options.
+The user agent mediates access to this information, giving users control over which payment clients are active and can access payment links through browser settings.
+The user agent will clearly indicate when a payment link is detected and which payment client can handle it, ensuring user awareness and consent.
+Payment clients are linked and authorized to be used through the user agent.

 Purposes of Exposing the Information:
 - Payment Initiation: The primary purpose is to allow payment clients (the wallet being used by the user agent") to handle supported payment methods, streamlining the payment process for users.